 The New Zealand Summer is bustling full of backpackers who want to experience it all, from the stunning sunny weather to the ever-changing scenery to the pure adventure.
 However, some backpackers have limited time, some don’t know the country too well yet and some are open to the advice of people in the know so here we go…

-– Is a favorite of all travellers, you have the beach there as well as Surfing, Swimming, Sailing and dolphin safaris.
+It’s a favourite of all travellers, you have the beach there as well as surfing, swimming, sailing and dolphin safaris.
 Only another 4 hours drive away and you’re at New Zealands most northern point, Cape Reinga, the big massive sand dunes and the Giant Kauri Trees!
 The Bay of Islands is also home to one of New Zealand’s major historical events, where the Europeans and Maori people signed the Treaty of Waitangi.

-– Auckland is one of New Zealand’s gateways, where all travellers come and go.
+Auckland is one of New Zealand’s gateways, where the majority of travellers come and go.
 People come and think “I MUST GET OUT” but in fact there is heaps to do and it’s a lot cheaper and better to do it in Auckland.
-Also we have 48 Volcanoes that Auckland is based on and some are expected to BLOW!, well in 60 Years but still!
+Also we have 48 Volcanoes that Auckland is based on and some are expected to BLOW, well in 60 Years but still!
 Auckland is also the home to the Hauraki Gulf, boasting some stunning and unique Islands to visit, you can’t miss Waiheke Island!

 3. Hot Water Beach

-– This place is known as the Ultimate Surfing Capital of New Zealand, with the population as low as anything, this small town has said ‘NO!’ to Macs, KFC to everything!
+This place is known as the Ultimate Surfing Capital of New Zealand, with the population as low as anything.
+This small town has said ‘NO!’ to Macs, KFC to everything!
 Raglan is such a small town you could walk from one side to the other in 20 Seconds!
-Make sure you stay at the Secret Karioi Lodge, located in the middle of the bush, but has everything you need – TV, Stereo, Pool Table, Flying Fox, a beautiful deck to see the sunset over the ocean and even a place to hire and learn to surf!
+Make sure you stay at the Secret Karioi Lodge, located in the middle of the bush, but has everything you need – TV, Stereo, Pool Table, Flying Fox, a beautiful deck to see the sunset over the ocean and even a place to hire surfboards and learn to surf!

-– Rotorua, or Rotovegas as it’s also known, is New Zealand’s culture and spa spot and where backpackers can experience Maori Shows, you can have a face to face cultural experience and even walk in rainbow springs at night.
+Rotorua, or Rotovegas as it’s also known, is New Zealand’s culture and spa spot and where backpackers can experience Maori Culturual Shows.
+You can have a face to face cultural experience and even walk in Rainbow Springs at night.
 Rotorua is where you can walk around in the dark with a flash light and check out the night native birds and river eels.
-Rotorua also has the natural spa’s and springs where you can have a soak in the water that’s been heated by the underground geothermic vents.
-You can do Rafting, Zorbing, Schweeb, Agrodome Swing and much more.
+Rotorua also has natural spa’s and springs where you can have a soak in water that’s been heated by the underground geothermic vents.
+You can do rafting, zorbing, schweeb, agrodome swing and much more.
 Rotorua is the one of the Adventure Capitals of New Zealand so you can pretty much do anything here, so GO NUTS!

 8. Abel Tasman

-– Not many people seem to take the time to come here but, from my experience, this is a must see.
+Not many people seem to take the time to come here but, from my experience, this is a must see.
 You can stay at a place right by the beach and have first pick at what there is on offer here.
-You can also participate in 3 days 2 night hikes and mix it up with a kayak trip.
+You can also participate in 3 day 2 night hikes and mix it up with a kayak trip.
 Kayaking is the most popular activity to do.
-Where else in the world can you do a kayak trip and pick up a passenger along the way – one of the oceans most playful animals- the seals!
-How cool is that!
+Where else in the world can you do a kayak trip and pick up a passenger along the way – one of the oceans most playful animals – the seals!
+How cool is that?!

 9. Franz Josef

-– The ultimate place to visit in the winter but equally as good in the summer.
-Experience adventure with everything from Jet Boating, to Bungy to skydiving.
+The ultimate place to visit in the winter but equally as good in the summer.
+Experience adventure with everything from Jet Boating, to bungy jumping to skydiving.
 Queenstown is the Adrenaline Capital of the South Island and New Zealand.
 In Queenstown we have the biggest bungy, The NEVIS, 134 Metres!
 These are some must do experiences for any adrenaline junkie!
-Queenstown is a base for anyone and with the amount of things to do there, you can never get bored!
+Queenstown is a base for anyone and with the amount of things to do there, you will never get bored!

-These are my favourite places to visit during the New Zealand summer so make sure you try to visit at least one if not all of them.
-If you reckon I should have added anything else or I need to change something get in touch or even let us know your plans for the great New Zealand summer.
+These are my favourite places to visit during the New Zealand summer so make sure you try to visit at least one, if not all, of them.
+If you reckon I should have added anything else or I need to change something get in touch!
+Let us know your plans for the great New Zealand summer.